uchicago-cs/connectm/README.md

 - ``RandomBot``: A bot that will just choose a move at random
 - ``SmartBot``: A bot that will try to make a winning move if possible.
-  If not such move is possible, it checks whether the opposing player would win in the next move and, if so, it blocks that move.
+  If no such move is possible, it checks whether the opposing player would win in the next move and, if so, it blocks that move.
 Otherwise, it just picks a move at random.